 Response syntax

-A response may contain multiple values, due to either that multiple nodes are addressed, or to that multiple values for one signal is returned.
-These two reasons can be combined, leading to four different cases.
+A response MAY contain multiple values, due to either that multiple nodes were addressed or that multiple values for one signal are returned.

 • Request for a single value from a single node.